Keyboard shortcuts

 • Strings passed as parameters are marshalled with Marshal.StringToCoTaskMemUTF8 and freed in a finally block.

-• iter<T> functions return a lazy IEnumerable<T> that pulls items through the C _next function as you enumerate; the native iterator handle is destroyed in a finally block when enumeration completes or the enumerator is disposed early.
+• iter<T> functions return a lazy, single-use IEnumerable<T> (WeaveFFIOnceEnumerable<T>) that pulls one item through the C _next function per enumeration step; each string element is copied and freed with weaveffi_free_string, and the native iterator handle is destroyed in a finally block when enumeration completes, a step fails, or the enumerator is disposed early (a foreach disposes it automatically, including on early exit).
+A throwing function checks the launch and each step with the domain checker (Store.ListKeys throws KvException from the failing step).

 Async support